 The Bottom Line

+As the nation’s total student loan debt levels continue to rise, we all have to take responsibility for ourselves.
 Let the numbers fall where they may; it’s up to us to find ways to get our finances straight – and if that process includes paying off student loans the hard way, so be it.

 Just remember, you’ve got a wealth of tools at your disposal.

-And with student loan debt levels at an all-time high, you’re going to need all the help you can get.
+With student loan debt levels at an all-time high, you’re going to need all the help you can get.